16 Tips for Working Musicians on How to Be a Successful Bar or Club Cover Band

 The most successful bands and artists practice certain fundamentals that have been proven effective time and time again.

 In order to get better paying gigs and more of them, you’ll want to follow in the footsteps of those before you that have made a good living playing live music.

-Below are some essential guidelines to make a priority whenever you’re playing a show.
+Below are some essential guidelines to make a priority whenever you’re playing a show (in no particular order).
 These are all things that you should focus on collectively as a band to ensure the greatest possible success at your gigs.

 1. Make set lists